Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 y <- B$new()
 ```

 We can first check the behaviour of the vector in the objects.
-It is initialled to the first five natural numbers so that is what both objects contain initially.
+It is initialled to the first five natural numbers, so that is what both objects contain initially.

 ```{r}
 x$x